-4. Accessory Materials
+5. Accessory Materials

 FDPs are not required for the placement of furniture and other accessory materials which are not fixed to the ground or structure, used routinely by the occupants of a structure, and can be moved quickly in event of a flood as determined by the County Engineer.
-This exemption does not include materials which are determined to be outdoor storage materials per the Land Use Code or by the County Engineer.
+This exemption does not include materials which are determined to be outdoor storage materials per this Code or by the County Engineer.

-5. 500-Year Floodplain Outside of Fort Collins Growth Management Area
+6. 500-Year Floodplain Outside of Fort Collins Growth Management Area